PHILADELPHIA REFLECTIONS

 So fifty years ago, the general question of what causes cancer finally narrowed down to the right sort of specific question.
 Thousands of scientists, spending billions of dollars from the National Institutes of Health, sharpened the focus of their search considerably.
 It certainly looks as though someone is going to carry the search the final step, pretty soon.
 However, the fact that fifty years of intensive study still hasn't quite found the answer is an illustration of how fiendishly difficult the search really is.
 Each year that might have been spent futilely avoiding genetic searches would have added one year more before the answer was finally found.
 By the way, why is it called the Philadelphia Chromosome?
 In 1955 it had been decided by the scientific community that every genetic abnormality would be named after the city in which it was discovered.
 Dr. Peter C. Nowell of the University of Pennsylvania and the late Dr. David Hungerford of the Fox Chase Cancer Center were the joint discoverers, so obviously it was entirely a Philadelphia discovery; at that time it had been made a custom that genetic abnormalities were named after the city where they had been first found.

 It would be a mistake to conclude that nothing new has been discovered in half a century of research.
-It has been established that not only Myelocytic Leukemia, but essentially every cancer starts with some genetic abnormality, which triggers the expression of "mini RNA".
-These abnormalities then apparently express a cancer-producing action by triggering an abnormal factor in the cell signalling system, called tyrosine kinase.
+It has been established that not only Myelocytic Leukemia but essentially every cancer starts with some genetic abnormality, which triggers the expression of "mini RNA".
+These abnormalities then apparently express a cancer-producing action by triggering an abnormal factor in the cell signaling system, called tyrosine kinase.
 Drugs with the effect of paralyzing that enzyme have been found to be curative in 95% of cases of chronic myelogenous leukemia, and some other forms of lymphoma.
 We're certainly getting closer, step by unexpected step, to the answer.
 In fact, we may be getting even closer to a point where drug research can jump to seeking cures without precisely defining how the cancer was caused.
 After all, if cancer is caused by a chain of cellular events, it may not matter where you break the chain.
 That realization appeared with, first aspirin and then the statin drugs, for treating heart attacks and strokes, even though we are still not completely clear about how atherosclerosis is produced.
 Meanwhile, the death rate from hardened arteries has dropped by half.

 It wouldn't be right to omit mention of Peter Nowell's Quaker heritage.
 Although he isn't a Quaker, his mother was a Matlack, a direct descendant of Timothy Matlack, the Haddonfield Quaker who was the scribe for the first writing of the Declaration of Independence.
 Sitting in silent Quaker meeting, polishing and simplifying one's message before delivering it, is very good training for a habit of simple, direct thought.
 As Dr. Nowell phrases it, he is a chronic "lumper" of ideas, when so many scientists are content to be "splitters".
 Splitting complexity into its essential components is a useful approach.
 But somewhere, someone has to get to the heart of the matter.